pinting/SharpCrop/README.md

 ﻿# SharpCrop

-This application can capture a part of your screen and upload it to your Dropbox / Google Drive / OneDrive account.
+This application can capture a part of your screen and upload it to the cloud - or save it locally.

+## Services

+* Dropbox
+* Google Drive
+* OneDrive
+* FTP
+* Local FS

 ## Usage